 Think about including instruments or music that salute your heritages.
-A few kind words from Matthew Clarke “Do not feel like a violin or piano are the only alternatives.
+A few kind words from Geoff Love Photography “Do not feel like a violin or piano are the only alternatives.
 When it’s important to you to have a 10-person gospel choir or a tool that is unique to your own culture as part of this service, do it.”

 DON’T hesitate to flex a buddy’s ear

 Speak to a friend who has recently gotten married concerning their experiences.
 Request useful tips about the things they did that they enjoyed or what they would have done otherwise.
 They might even have the ability to consult with your musicians.

 DO employ the best musicians you can Afford